German bond yields hit 2-1/2 month low after dismal GDP data | Business

 "The drop was even harsher, more pronounced than expected, which is something that is also being reflected by the market," said DZ Bank strategist Daniel Lenz.
 "There has been a lot of optimism in the spring with corona numbers going down and some early indicators going up.
 Now, with this very weak reading of German GDP numbers...(there is an) expectation that maybe some of the other European readings will be even worse," he said, referring to the likes of Italy and Spain.

-Inflation in German states eased in July, data showed, with the national reading due later in the session expected to show inflation fall to 0.4% year-on-year, from 0.8% in June.
-ING analysts watching the inflation data noted Greek ECB policymaker Yannis Stournaras' assertion that the trajectory of the bank's emergency bond purchases will depend mostly on the inflation outlook.

-"A soft (inflation) print would be perceived as adding to the case for more stimulus," they said.
-Italian 10-year yields fell to their lowest since early March at 1.036%, as the country sold five and ten-year bonds via auction.
+Elsewhere, Italian 10-year yields fell to their lowest since early March at 1.036%, as the country sold five and ten-year bonds via auction.
+They were last down 2.5 bps at 1.03%.

 ALSO READ